64/cpp-faq/content/faq/iterators.md

 # iterators:
 C++ iterators are a facility for traversing through a range just like in any programming language.
-They behave same as pointers as they're used to point to a specific location of a sequence but they're slightly different as iterators are customizable and have a more strict interface/rules to follow than a primitive pointer.
-In this article I'll give you a brief and clear explanation about iterators and how they works.
+They behave same as pointers as they're used to point to a specific location of a sequence but they're slightly different as iterators are customizable and have a more strict interface than a primitive pointer.
+In this article I'll give you a brief and clear explanation about iterators and how they work.

 Ok so how iterators can be useful ?

-Consider copying N elements from a vector to another:
+Consider these examples

-the old way:
+1. Copying N elements from a vector to another: the old way:
 ```cpp
 #include <iostream>